(Note: The 2026 PhD positions are now filled.)

 One position for a post-doctoral researcher, from September 2026:

-• As usual with this type of position, it comes with a teaching load of 4 hours per semester (which usually works out as 2 classes per semester).
-See comments above for the PhD position.
+As usual with this type of position in Germany, it comes with a teaching load of 4 hours per semester (which usually works out as 2 classes per semester), contributing to our Bachelor of Science “Computerlinguistik” and our Master of Science “Cognitive Systems: Language, Learning, and Reasoning”.
+(See the list of past teaching to get an idea.)
 Being able to teach in German is a plus, but not absolutely necessary.

-• The positions are open until filled.
-Evaluation of applications has already begun (December 2025); so if you are interested, contact me ASAP.
+The position is open until filled.
+Evaluation of applications has already begun (March 2026); so if you are interested, send in your application ASAP.

 To apply, send